 Any award to a student will not affect that student’s eligibility or amount calculations for Washington State Financial Award programs such as Washington College Grant.
 There is no definitive answer whether the award may affect the student’s federal financial aid.

 Depending on the way the award is disbursed, the award could have impacts on the student’s public assistance eligibility.
 Care should be taken to notify students of that potential.
 Students have the option of declining the award.

+Disclaimers on Promotional Materials and Claim Form

+It would be good to have both a disclaimer on promotional materials and to have the receiving students sign an acceptance form related to the potential effect of this award on Federal Financial Aid and/or Public Assistance

+For Promo Materials: “Acceptance of a Vaccine Incentive Award may affect a student’s eligibility for and calculated amounts of Federal Financial Aid and/or Public Assistance Programs.”

+Claim Form: “By accepting this $XXXX Vaccine Incentive Award, I understand that my eligibility for and calculated amounts of Federal Financial Aid and/or Public Assistance Programs may be affected.”

 Documentation Retained by the College